datanav/docs/technical/tripletex-membercare.rst

      - "string"

-Tripletex Department to Membercare Companies
+Tripletex Department to MemberCare Companies
 --------------------------------------------
-Every Tripletex Department will be synchronized with a Membercare Companies.
+Every Tripletex Department will be synchronized with a MemberCare Companies.

-Once a link between a Tripletex Department and a Membercare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Department and a MemberCare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Department and a Membercare Companies:
+The following properties are synchronized between a Tripletex Department and a MemberCare Companies:

 .. list-table::
    :header-rows: 1

    * - Tripletex Department Property
-     - Membercare Companies Property
+     - MemberCare Companies Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - name
      - companyName
      - "string"

-Tripletex Employee to Membercare Persons
+Tripletex Employee to MemberCare Persons
 ----------------------------------------
-Every Tripletex Employee will be synchronized with a Membercare Persons.
+Every Tripletex Employee will be synchronized with a MemberCare Persons.

-Once a link between a Tripletex Employee and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Employee and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Employee and a Membercare Persons:
+The following properties are synchronized between a Tripletex Employee and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - Tripletex Employee Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - address.city
      - addresses.postalCode.city
      - "string"